lakshyarao22/alexa/Dependencies.md

 ### Libraries

 The SDK depends on libcurl, nghttp2, OpenSSL and the dependencies of those libraries.
-The AVS Device SDK C++ client libraries are tested with the following versions of these dependencies:
+The AVS Device SDK client libraries are tested with the following versions of these dependencies:

 | Library     | Minimum versions    |
 | :------------- | :------------- |